robbarwell123/SYSC5104Project/README.md

 ## Overview

-This repository contains the code for my submission to Carlton's SYSC 5104 final term project.
+This repository contains the code for Rob Barwell's submission to Carlton's SYSC 5104 final term project.
+Details about the project can be found in the final paper in the documentation directory.
+Also in the documentation directory are the Quick Start and Installation Guide for using this software.

 ## Quick Install

-Please read the quick start guide in Documentation (Documentation/QuickStartGuide.docx)
+Please read the quick start guide in [Quick Start Guide](Documentation/QuickStartGuide.docx)